Natural gas guide

 The above-mentioned interactions between natural gas and, for example, chlorine and fluorine, but also oxidising agents, must be professionally and thoroughly assessed by safety experts.

 Comprehensive safety measures must be taken into account when using natural gas.
-These affect different areas of a company.
-This natural gas guide is also intended to present essential aspects of safe natural gas handling.
+These may affect different areas of a company.
+This natural gas guide is also intended to present important aspects of safe natural gas handling.

 Gas cylinders – correct handling

 A key aspect of the safe storage and use of natural gas concerns gas cylinders and tanks as classic containers.
-Both the safety personnel of companies that use natural gas and the responsible employees must of course be fully aware of all regulations.
+Both the safety personnel of companies that use natural gas and the responsible employees must know all relevant regulations.
 Gas containers must be stored away from work areas and protected from mechanical impact and heat.
 Their valves must be handled with care and opened slowly if necessary.
 After use, close them carefully and securely.
-Avoid transferring gas between containers at all costs!
+Avoid transferring gas between containers!

 Proper storage of gas containers

-A large part of the technical protective measures relating to gas cylinders concerns their storage – always outside of work areas.
+A large part of the technical protective measures related to gas cylinders concerns their storage – always outside of work areas.
 The containers must be upright, impact-resistant and absolutely leak-proof.
 Gas cylinders and similar gas containers must not block escape routes.
-The room should have cool temperatures, definitely less than 50 degrees Celsius, and be free from sunlight.
+The room should have cool temperatures, definitely less than 50 degrees Celsius, and be away from sunlight.
 Valves should be additionally secured with protective cages or caps.
 Consistent monitoring is also an essential protective measure.
-The prevention or early detection of leaks and escaping natural gas must be implemented by those responsible.
+Early detection of leaks and escaping natural gas must be implemented.
 This also applies to electrical charging or unfavourable heating.
 If a leak is suspected, sprinkling with cool water is an effective measure to prevent possible explosions.

 Regulations relating to the storage of gas cylinders also include so-called co-storage conditions.
 In order to prevent explosions and fires, this primarily concerns oxidising gases and flammable substances.
 Companies must also ensure a large distance between gas containers, oxidising materials and sources of ignition or heat.

-The strict ban on storing natural gas and other hazardous substances together applies, for example, to explosive and flammable substances and mixtures, oxidising substances, toxic, radioactive, corrosive and other substances that are hazardous to health, as well as foodstuffs and animal feed.
+There is a strict ban on storing natural gas and other hazardous substances together.
+For example with other explosive and flammable substances or mixtures, oxidising substances, toxic, radioactive, corrosive and other substances that are hazardous to health.
+Also not allowed is foodstuff and animal feed.

 The storage and use of natural gas also requires technical and personnel protection measures.
 Fire extinguishing equipment must be provided for fire prevention and firefighting reasons.
 Fire safety officers and employee training are essential to prevent hazards from escaping natural gas.
 Such training must be refreshed annually – due to the importance of a well-functioning protection concept regarding the storage and use of natural gas, but also to maintain vigilance regarding the dangers of natural gas.

 Because natural gas and air can form an explosive mixture, the formation of an explosive mixture must be strictly prevented.
-All types of ignition sources – such as naked flames and sparks, heaters or electrical appliances – must be banned from the vicinity of gas cylinders and other gas containers.
-It goes without saying that smoking and welding are also strictly prohibited.
+All types of ignition sources – such as open flames, sparks, heaters or electrical appliances – must not be present in the vicinity of gas cylinders and other gas containers.
+It goes without saying that smoking, grinding and welding without hot work permit are strictly prohibited.

 Pressurised gas cylinders may only be used by trained and authorised persons.
-The company’s risk analysis describes in detail the potential dangers of using natural gas and draws up an escape and rescue plan, which also describes the escape routes and their labelling.
+The company’s risk analysis describes in detail the potential dangers of using natural gas and provides an escape and rescue plan, which also describes the escape routes and how they must be marked.
 Flame-retardant clothing and safety shoes serve as personal protection against the hazardous effects of natural gas.
-If gas escapes from the containers despite all safety precautions, the alarm plan comes into force.
+If gas escapes from a container despite all safety precautions, the alarm plan comes into force.

 Release of natural gas

 If natural gas escapes, there is a risk of explosion.
 An important criterion for explosion and fire prevention is the exclusion of ignition sources.
 Clearing contaminated areas and neighbouring areas is a mandatory measure.
 Warnings must be followed.
-Persons must not enter the endangered area without the correct protective equipment.
-The next steps are for safety personnel to prevent further gas leaks and monitor the current concentration of the released natural gas.
+Persons must not enter the endangered area without appropriate protective equipment.
+The next steps for safety personnel is to prevent further gas leaks and monitor the current concentration of the released natural gas.

 If fires are caused by the release of natural gas, sprayed water or dry powder are suitable extinguishing agents.
 Still intact gas containers should also be cooled down with water jets and ideally removed from the hazardous area.
 After notifying the fire brigade, emergency services should ideally receive information about existing closed, open or damaged gas cylinders immediately.